In the spring of 2015, I backpacked 400 miles through the Grand Canyon over the course of 36 days.

 The main compartment has two openings for threading your water bladder hose.
 These are located at the top of the frame on both sides of the pack.
 ULA used to include a sleeve for your bladder as an included component.
 It was found that a majority of lightweight backpackers were removing the sleeve as a means to save weight, so now this feature is only available as an accessory.

 When backpacking with the Catalyst, I almost always used a Camelbak 3L bladder.
-I’d often carry 2 of these bladders for more serious water needs on my desert hikes in the Southwest.
+I’d often carry 2 of these bladders for more serious water needs on my hikes in the desert southwest.
 In all these miles I never found myself particularly wanting of a sleeve for them.

 The Hip Belt